In this section we outline the data processes that happen as part of Compass and explain what data will be collected and what happens to that data.

 We also recommend:

-Your security and privacy on Compass depends on the device you use to access the website.
-You are able to use Compass on a computer, tablet or smartphone, as long as you are connected to the internet.
+Your security and privacy on Compass depend on the device you use to access the program.
+You can use Compass on a computer, tablet or smartphone, as long as you are connected to the internet.

-The Compass website does not use marketing cookies.
-This means that your browsing information is not used for advertising or commercial purposes.
-The Compass website does use one type of cookie – this is an essential cookie which is used to make sure you get a consistent user experience.
-It is required for the website to maintain where you are up to in the programme.
+The Compass program does use one type of cookie – this is an essential cookie which is used to make sure you get a consistent user experience.
+It is required for the program to maintain where you are up to in the program.
 It also means it can show you personalised information when you are signed in.

 Compass was developed by a team of researchers at King’s College London University.
-Compass at King’s College London works in partnership with:
+Click on ‘Meet the Compass team’ on the logged out page to find out more.

-Compass is a website.
+Compass is an online program, accessed via a website.
 So that you can use Compass, we need you to register with an email address.
-Compass provides a service for the NHS.
-This means that we also need to ask for the following information:
+Compass is a healthcare program, often used in the NHS.
+This means that we also collect the following personal information:

-So that we can keep track of your health – we will also ask you to complete self-report questions about your mood at regular points during the programme.
+So that you and your guide can keep track of your progress we will also ask you to complete self-report questionnaires about your mood at regular points during the program.

-Because Compass provides a service for the NHS your healthcare team needs accurate and up-to-date information.
-Collecting this information means that your healthcare team can monitor your progress.
-They are able to contact you to provide you with extra support either by email, the Compass in-site messaging service, over the telephone or by arranging an appointment to meet face-to-face.
+Because Compass provides a program to your healthcare service, often in the NHS, your healthcare team needs accurate and up to date information.
+Collecting this data means that your healthcare team can provide their healthcare services to you, and also contact you to provide extra support if needed, either by email, the Compass in-site messaging service, over the telephone or by arranging a face-to-face appointment.

 Your personal information will only ever be accessed by your healthcare team and a trained Compass supervisor.
 The Compass supervisor ensures you get the support you need.
 Compass will never share your information with other parties without your written consent.
 For example, if access is needed to your Compass account due to a technical error we will ask for your written consent for a member of the technical team to do this.

-To help the team at King’s College London improve the website, Compass collects information about:
+To help the team at King’s College London improve the program, Compass collects information about:

-This information is ALWAYS anonymous and will never include data that can identify you as an individual.
+This information will never include data that can identify you as an individual.

-If you have been referred to Compass through your local Improving Access to Psychological Therapy service, the Compass programme works in partnership with Mayden.
+If you have been referred to Compass through your local Improving Access to Psychological Therapy service who use a patient management system called IAPTus, the Compass program works in partnership with Mayden.
 Mayden processes data for your healthcare team.
 This means that when you complete self-report questionnaires about your LTC and mood, the data is transferred from Compass to your electronic medical record at your local Improving Access to Psychological Therapy service.
-This makes sure that your healthcare record is kept up-to-date.
+This makes sure that your healthcare record is kept up to date.

 If you have a technical problem or question, then King’s College London will receive the following information if you submit a question/concern via the “Contact Us” form:

 In order to solve a technical problem, support from the SPIKA software team who programmed Compass may be needed.
-We will never share your information with SPIKA or ask them to look into the problem without gaining your informed consent first.
+We will never share your personal information with SPIKA or ask them to solve an issue which may require them to see personal data without gaining your informed consent first.

 Compass will never share your personal information with anyone without your consent.

-In order to ensure that their support is relevant and specific to you, and to ensure your wellbeing, your guide will be able to see your progress on the website, i.e. which sessions you have completed and your mood scores.
+In order to ensure that their support is relevant and specific to you, and to ensure your wellbeing, your guide will be able to see your progress on the program, i.e. which sessions you have completed and your mood scores (including risk answers, if applicable).
 They will also be able to see your goals and tasks.
-Additionally, they are able to see the notes you make in the ‘Reflections’ section, as this can help structure their support.
+Additionally, they can see the notes you make in the ‘Reflections’ section, as this can help structure their support.
 However, if you would like to, you can choose for the content in the reflections to be hidden from your guide.

 Data Protection Officer at King’s College London on behalf of Compass is: Albert Chan (Assistant Director of Business Assurance; Information Compliance)